 RESIDENTS’ fears that two trees are being sacrificed to make way for solar panels in council homes are unjustified, say Town Hall experts.

-Oxford City Council tree officers have told residents that they are determined to cut down the pair of rowans in South Street, Osney Island, despite their objections.
+Oxford City Council tree officers have told residents that they are determined to cut down the pair of rowans in South Street, Osney Island,

 Council officers say the trees have a fungal disease and are in danger of falling down.